Aureliosdev/Contacts-App/README.md

 - Onboarding created in Figma
 - Tab Bar
 - Custom design
--And a lot of features
+- And a lot of features